-Just like everywhere else in the world, the most impressive landscapes of these beautiful islands have recently been threatened by mass tourism, which is only aimed at profit.
+Just like everywhere else in the world, the most impressive landscapes of these beautiful islands have the last decades been threatened by mass tourism, which is only aimed at profit.

-Kämmer (1974) and Höllermann (1991) have dealt with the climatic conditions on Tenerife in great detail, especially with regard to the significance of the fog precipitation combed out by the trees in the cloud stage (► Fig. G-47) (Kämmer) and the question of land use and forest fire (Höllermann).
-On the basis of his measurements, which were extended over several years, Kämmer comes to the conclusion that the steeply increased gradient rainfall in the laurel forest stage is of greater importance than the relatively small additional fog precipitation.
+Kämmer (1974) and Höllermann (1991) have dealt with the climatic conditions on Tenerife in great detail, especially with regard to the significance of the fog precipitation combed out by the trees in the cloud belt (► Fig. G-47) (Kämmer) and the question of land use and forest fire (Höllermann).
+On the basis of his measurements, which were extended over several years, Kämmer comes to the conclusion that the steeply increased gradient rainfall in the laurel forest belt is of greater importance than the relatively small additional fog precipitation.
 The information given by Sunding (1972) that a rain gauge set up in an open place in the laurel forest showed an annual precipitation of 956 mm, while another one, which collected the dripping water under trees, showed 3038 mm, may probably not be generalized.
 Kämmer estimates fog precipitation at only about 300 mm per year.
 For epiphytes, as we know from the tropics, it is not so much the amount of precipitation that matters, but the frequency of wetting and, in the case of epiphytic mosses, the low evaporation.
-The short duration of sunshine and consequently high humidity in the cloud stage, namely in summer, is also an important factor for the laurel forest.
+The short duration of sunshine and consequently high humidity in the cloud belt, namely in summer, is also an important factor for the laurel forest.

 The climate diagrams on ◘ Fig. G-50 provide information about the general climate character on Tenerife.
-The climate of Sta.
-Cruz on the seashore corresponds to a semi-desert climate.
+The climate of Santa Cruz on the seashore corresponds to a semi-desert climate.
 On the south coast, the amount of rainfall per year is likely to exceed 100 mm only slightly, so that one can speak of a desert climate.
-The climate of La Laguna still under the cloud stage, on the other hand, is typically Mediterranean and frost-free (exception 1869).
-Izana at 2,367 m NN at the upper cloud level again receives somewhat lower precipitation, which decreases further at even higher altitudes.
+The climate of La Laguna still under the cloud level, on the other hand, is typically Mediterranean and frost-free (exception 1869).
+Izana at 2,367 m asl at the upper cloud level again receives somewhat lower precipitation, which decreases further at even higher altitudes.
 The upper timberline is a dry line, as it is in Mexico.
 Izana does not yet have a cold season, but frosts can occur from October to April (see Kämmer 1982 for more details).

-The climate diagrams of Gran Canaria (Sunding 1972) show the same climatic character, the most arid station on the southeast coast receives only 91 mm of rain a year, Las Palmas 174 mm, the stations above 1,500 m NN more than 900 mm of rain.
+The climate diagrams of Gran Canaria (Sunding 1972) show the same climatic character, the most arid station on the southeast coast receives only 91 mm of rain a year, Las Palmas 174 mm, the stations above 1,500 m asl more than 900 mm of rain.
 The clouds here often envelop the lower peak.

 The vegetation structure of Tenerife can be seen from the vegetation map and the profile (A to B) on ◘ Fig. G-51 and ◘ Fig. G-52.
-On the southern shore, in the shade of the trade winds, there is a narrow desert-like area with Saharo-Arabian elements, such as Launaea (Zollikoferia) arborescens, Zygophyllum fontanesii (on Gran Canaria also Suaeda vermiculata), etc.; above this, on the steep slopes, there is the semi-desert with succulents, which is especially pronounced on the southern slope.
-The montane forest stage consists of the laurel forest remnants in the cloud stage, and above them Pinus canariensis forests (◘ Fig. G-53, ► Fig. G-46), which form the whole forest stage on the dry southern slopes.
+On the S shore, in the shade of the trade winds, there is a narrow desert-like area with Saharo-Arabian elements, such as Launaea (Zollikoferia) arborescens, Zygophyllum fontanesii (on Gran Canaria also Suaeda vermiculata), etc.; above this, on the steep slopes, there is the semi-desert with succulents, which is especially pronounced on the southern slope.
+The montane forest belt consists of the laurel forest remnants in the cloud level, and above them Pinus canariensis forests (◘ Fig. G-53, ► Fig. G-46), which form the whole forest belt on the dry southern slopes.
 This three-needled pine species is related to Pinus longifolia in the Himalayas.